-- The additional benefits from establishing the forward trading market are likely to be small given the risk management options already available to market participants and the lack of a clear demand for new products to be traded on the FTM, whilst the cost of creating the market are not immaterial.
-As such it is not clear that the benefits would outweigh the costs so that the proposed rule would contribute to downward pressure on prices for consumers. - It is not clear that there is a market failure such that market participants are unable to effectively manage the spot market risk without the establishment of the forward trading market.
-The Commission believes that there are currently few barriers preventing the private sector from offering a similar service, and when activity on industry led services, such as trade-points and brokering services for OTC contracts, is increasing.
+- The additional benefits from establishing the FTM are likely to be small given the risk management options already available to market participants and the lack of a clear demand for new products to be traded on the FTM, whilst the cost of creating the market are not immaterial.
+As such it is not clear that the benefits would outweigh the costs so that the proposed rule would contribute to downward pressure on prices for consumers. - It is not clear that there is a market failure such that market participants are unable to effectively manage the spot market risk without the establishment of the FTM.
+The Commission believes that there are few barriers preventing the private sector from offering a similar service, and notes that activity on industry-led services, such as tradepoints and brokering services for OTC contracts, is reported to be increasing.
 While an AEMO-operated FTM has some efficiency benefits over the existing markets, it also involves a transfer of risk from shareholders in privately operated markets to AEMO and ultimately end consumers.

-Accordingly, the Commission's draft rule determination is to not make a rule.
+Accordingly, the Commission's final rule determination is to not make a rule.